trummerschlunk/PodcastPlugins/readme.md

 - [linux](#install_linux)
 - [other](#install_other)

+Supported plugin formats are CLAP, VST, VST3, LV2 and AU.

 Download the installers for your operating system [here](https://github.com/trummerschlunk/PodcastPlugins/actions). (link tba)

 The installer will put the plugin files in the appropriate folders on your system.
 The next time you start your DAW, they will be available.